zephinzer/ms/packages/component-logger/README.md

 See [https://github.com/fluent/fluent-logger-node#options](https://github.com/fluent/fluent-logger-node#options) for more information.
 We use a subset of their configurations.

 ### `.createZipkinContextFormatter()`
 Creates a formatter which injects the Zipkin context into every log if it is available.
-Use this formatter in the `formats` property of the `.init()` method.
+Use this formatter in the `formats` property of the `.initialize()` method.

 | Key | Defaults To | Description |
 | --- | --- | --- |